redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

 1. [Determine the query performance factor](#calculate-performance-factor) you want and the required number of CPUs.
 Unused CPUs, above the 20% necessary for Redis, can be used for the scalable Redis Query Engine.

-1. Create a new Redis database with the number of CPUs configured for the Query performance factor.
+1. Create a new Redis database with the number of CPUs configured for the query performance factor.

-## Calculate performance factor
+## Calculate query performance factor

 ### CPUs for query performance factor